clement-destephen/clement-destephen.github.io/_posts/2022-09-01-harmonic-monochord.markdown

     <audio src="/assets/sounds/ZOOM0038_corrected.mp3" controls></audio>
 </p>

-You can hear how certain harmonic pairs are naturally cancelling each other out, while some are actually reenforcing themselves, producing strong combinations.
+It can be heard quite distinctly that some combinations are mutually reinforcing while some other have the tendency to cancel each other out.

 <p>&nbsp;</p>